Nikkydee/restful-booker/README.md

 - Clone the repository with git clone https://github.com/Nikkydee/restful-booker.git
 - To get the current working tree, git fetch --all, then checkout to "main" branch.
 - Finally, import the project to postman
 - Open, right-click on the collection ans select run collection
 ### Setup- newman runner

-   - Invariably, tests can be run on CLI using newman runner -Open terminal or cmd >> navigate to the JSON file loctation
+   - Invariably, tests can be run on CLI using newman runner -Open terminal or cmd >> navigate to the JSON file location
    - run this command 'newman run Restful-booker.postman_collection -e Booking.postman_environment
    - generate report using this command 'newman run Restful-booker.postman_collection -e Booking.postman_environment -r html